Skip Navigation

 ACCT 436 | 3 Credits

 Course Desc: (Designed to align with the standards of the Institute of Internal Auditors and help prepare for the Certified Internal Auditor examination.)
 Prerequisite: ACCT 311.
-An exploration of the consultative role in the management of risk.
-The aim is to identify the standards that apply to internal auditors, audit processes, and procedures and to assess internal control deficiencies.
+An exploration of the role of internal auditing and its consultative role in the management of risk.
+The aim is to identify the professional and ethical standards that apply to internal auditors; design, plan, and apply audit procedures; assess the impact of emerging issues and trends; and identify internal control deficiencies.
 Topics include internal auditing standards, scope, responsibilities, ethics, controls, techniques, and reporting practices.
-Data analytics and practice involve the use of software such as Excel, Power BI, Tableau, ACL, and IDEA.
+Practice in PC-based software such as ACL and IDEA is provided.
 Students may receive credit for only one of the following courses: ACCT 436, ACCT 498E, or BMGT 498E.

 Fraud and Forensic Accounting